How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

-where $\bm{\Delta \lambda} = \left(\Delta d_{\rm L}, \Delta v\right)$.
-Distribution of Eq.~(\ref{posterior}) applies to the whole parameter space and is non-Gaussian in general, due to the 'true' value of $v$ is not always 1.
-However, we do not expect the errors to deviate considerably from the face-on case since above beaming model only allows $v$ to vary in a small range.
-In order to give a schematic demonstration, it is reasonable to analyze the situation of $v = 1$.
-In that case, $p(\Delta \bm{\lambda})$ returns to the 2D Gaussian form.
-Therefore, we can still describe the accuracies of parameters in the framework of FIM.
-For the simplified regime:
+In general, the distribution given by \cref{posterior} is non-Gaussian due to the “true” value of $v$ is usually not exactly 1.
+However, we do not expect the errors to deviate from the face-on case considerably.
+As a schematic demonstration, we first analyze the situation where the “true” value of $v$ is 1.
+In that case, $p(\Delta \bm{\lambda})$ returns to the two-dimensional Gaussian form.
+Therefore, we can still describe the parameter accuracies in the framework of FIM.
+For the simplified regime described in \cref{Fisher matrix}, we have